 ~ Check the dollar store.
 You might be surprised what you can find, including themed party goods, birthday candles, and serving items.

-~ Look for creative DIY projects.
+~ Look for creative DIY projects for decorations.
 This includes things like DIY tissue paper pom poms.
 Try sites like Pinterest to get creative ideas.

 ~ Make your own piñata.
 This may sound like a daunting project, but if you have the time and patience, you can make one out of materials you probably already having sitting around: cardboard, glue, masking tape (or another strong tape), crepe paper, and other colorful paper.
 Just be sure to make it well in advance in case you end up not being able to complete your project.